7 Average Shipping Time Statistics For eCommerce Stores

 This positive trend represents a 33% improvement from November 2022, demonstrating consistent progress in delivery efficiency over multiple years.

 Marketers should note these improvements when setting customer expectations and planning promotional campaigns around delivery promises.
+If your competitors are hitting these numbers and you're not, customers will notice.

 This expectation creates a standard that e-commerce businesses must meet to remain competitive.
 When orders take longer than expected, it affects customer satisfaction and loyalty.

-Research shows that 69% of shoppers are less likely to buy from a retailer again if their purchase doesn't arrive within two days of the promised delivery date.
+Research shows that approximately 69% of shoppers are less likely to buy from a retailer again if their purchase doesn't arrive within two days of the promised delivery date.

 For marketers, this data highlights the importance of setting realistic delivery timeframes.
 Transparent communication about shipping times can help manage customer expectations and reduce disappointment.